Home

 "Good girl," I said.

 She made a liar out of me now, zigzagged about, her back gliding level as a hockey puck on ice.
 So what if she was still misbehaving.
-I caressed her withers.
+I caressed her withers again.
 "You sure are smooth."

 She halted and her ears swiveled back again.
 I caressed her withers, lifted the reins and looked to the right.
 She moved to the right, polite as can be.
-I walked her around and turned her in tight circles.
-She even agreed to back up.
-Then I let her move fast to show off her smooth gait again, only going in the direction I wanted, not into the trash heap.
+I walked her out of the trash heap, then turned her in tight circles each way.
+She even agreed with me and back up, perfectly straight.
+Then I cued her to move fast to show offhow she could move like the Peruvian Pasos I had seen at the State Fair, and in the direction I wanted, not into the trash heap.

 Valerie, Virginia and Diana Stender all declared that they wanted to try her out.
-Now she behaved for all of them.
+So they each took a turn, and the mare performed perfectly now for each of them.

 Finally I spoke up.
 "She's not exactly a beginner horse.
 Do you girls want her anyhow?"